 PRA is inherited through a single recessive gene.
 This means the gene must be inherited from both parents.This makes it easy to control, as long as we know which dogs carry the gene.
 This is easily checked through DNA testing.
 There are three possible statuses for each dog tested:

 Normal/Clear - They have no disease genes (two normal genes).
 They will not develop PRA and cannot pass it on to their progeny.
-They can be bred with dogs that 'carry' a disease gene.
+They can be bred with dogs that 'carry' one disease gene.

 There a many forms of eye conditions, with just as many causes.
 We are still not completely sure which ones are hereditary, as a breeder, I am committed to not breeding from any stock that does not pass their Australian Canine Eye Scheme (ACES) Eye Examination Certificate.
 As such, breeding stock undergo an eye examination within 12 months of being bred from, testing for: Generalised Progressive Retinal Atrophy (GPRA), Retinal Pigment Epithelial Dystrophy (RPED), Hereditary cataract (HC) and Primary Lens Luxation (PLL).